 Every non-dairy option has it’s pros and cons, but the science shows that even keeping the negatives in mind, cow’s milk is by far the worst for overall environmental impacts – and (whilst this is an environmental initiative for us rather than an ethical one) it seems important to at least mention the brutal reality of most dairy farms.
 If you want to go down that particular rabbit hole, you can do so here.

 With the help and support of our audience – the most open minded, conscious bunch out there, we’ve been pioneering new green initiatives for the past 18 years – we’re 100% renewably powered, seven times carbon net positive, proudly vegetarian and disposable plastics free.
 However the climate clock keeps ticking, as laid out in the recent IPCC report and we refuse to stand still.
-This is our next step, and we hope you’ll come with us.

 We’ll pop the kettle on…